Your therapy session

 Feelpath participant

-ALI is built on the same privacy posture as the rest of Feelpath: HIPAA-focused, consent-first, and designed so that individuals and clinicians can see and control how their information is used.
+ALI is built on the same privacy protections as the rest of Feelpath: HIPAA-focused, consent-first, and designed so that individuals and clinicians can see and control how their information is used.

 Consent-first design